htaiwan/gitbook/books/Beginning ARKit/Raykea.md

 <h2 id="8">Hit Tests</h2>

+- In Raykea, the user taps on the “place furniture here” grid on the screen, and that tap specifies where the furniture goes.
+But how do we translate those taps into a 3-dimensional location for the virtual furniture?
+With hit tests.

 ![](../.gitbook/assets/117.png)

 ------

 <h2 id="9">Looking at a Detected Surface</h2>

+- Let’s use hit tests to see if a detected horizontal surface is onscreen at the moment.

 ```swift
   // We can’t check *every* point in the view to see if it contains one of